-John Craig is a senior executive and thought-leader providing management consulting to shape and execute business strategy in the civil engineering, construction, and transportation industries.
+John L. Craig is a senior executive and thought-leader providing leadership and management consulting to shape and execute business strategy in civil engineering, construction, transportation, natural environment, and ecosystems arenas.
+Systems thinker.

 Senior Program Manager, Red River Valley Alliance (Acciona-Shikun and Binui-North American Construction Group JV and P3) January 2023-Present; Principal, John L. Craig Consulting, LLC 2015-2022; Vice President, HDR and Director Fluor-HDR Joint Venture 2009-2015; Director (CEO), Nebraska Department of Transportation 1999-2009; Commissioned Officer (LTC Retired), U.S. Army Corps of Engineers 1975-1998.

 Lead public and private sector teams on the award-winning multibillion-dollar, complex mega-programs in the U.S. and internationally, including joint ventures, joint and multinational operations.

 Past board member of the Transportation Research Board Executive Committee National Academies, American Association of State Highway and Transportation Officials, Intelligent Transportation Society of America, Mid-America Transportation Center, Nebraska Transportation Center, Nebraska Rail Council; Fellow and past Post President, Society of American Military Engineers; invited speaker at a U.S. State Department-sponsored United States-India Forum on Intelligent Transportation Systems, Chennai, India.

 Awards include one of three global finalists for the 2015 Project Management Institute Project of the Year Award, one of eight finalists for the 2014 American Council of Engineering Companies Grand Conceptor Award (from 143 worldwide nominations) and one of two US nominees for the 2015 International Federation of Consulting Engineers Outstanding Project of the Year Award.